The most commonly asked questions about Kiteboarding:

 Is it safe to kiteboard?
 Won’t I get blown away by the wind?

 There is no way you’re going to fly away.
-The last cases of people who lost control of their elevation happened when kites had no safety measures.
-With new equipment, the kite loses up to 85% of it’s power just by taking your hands off the bar.
+Former cases of people who lost control of their elevation happened when kites had no safety measures.
+With new equipment, the kite loses up to 85% of its power just by taking your hands off the bar.
 Hitting the safety release will make it lose 95% power, and if you hit the leash safety release, you will be detached from the kite completely.
 Thanks to this 3-level safety system, kiteboarding is currently one of the world’s safest watersports.

 Is it easy to relaunch the kite from the water?